From graph to Riesz continuity: Introduction

-\sub{From graph to Riesz continuity.} Let $\A$ be a graph continuous family of self-adjoint operators with compact resolvents acting on fibers of a Hilbert bundle $\H$.
-As was mentioned above, $\A$ may fail to be Riesz continuous in any trivialization of $\H$, and obstructions to the existence of an appropriate trivialization have purely local nature.

-The first obstruction is caused by the fact that $\Rsa_K$ is path connected in the graph topology, but has three connected components in the Riesz topology.
-Two points from different components of $\rR_K\sa$ (for example, an essentially positive and an essentially negative operator) may be connected by a graph continuous path in $\RK\sa(H)$, but every trivialization of the trivial Hilbert bundle $X\times H$ will leave this path Riesz discontinuous.
+\sub{First local obstruction.} Let $\Rsa_K(H)$ denote the set of self-adjoint operators with compact resolvents.
+The first local obstruction to existence of an adapted trivialization for a graph continuous family $\A$ of operators $\A_x\in\Rsa_K(\H_x)$ is caused by the fact that $\Rsa_K$ is path connected in the graph topology, but has three connected components in the Riesz topology.
+Two points from different components of $\rR_K\sa$ (for example, an essentially positive and an essentially negative operator) may be connected by a graph continuous path in $\RK\sa(H)$, but no trivialization of the trivial Hilbert bundle $[0,1]\times H$ makes this path Riesz continuous.